martin-ockajak/cantrip/README.md

 * Various utility methods inspired by other libraries are added to library collection data types
 * Transformation methods always produce new instances of the same collection type
 * All additional methods treat the collections as immutable
-* None of the additional methods use cloning or copying
+* None of the additional method clone collection elements

 ## Example